What Is a Trading Journal?

 A trading journal is a record of every trade you take — plus the decisions, emotions, and reasoning behind each one.

-It tracks more than just profit and loss.
-A good trading journal captures:
+It tracks more than just P&L. A good trading journal captures:

 What you planned to do before the trade